FranciscoVillalpando/neat-experiments/sonic-greenhillzone-act1/experiment8/README.md

 New in this experiment:

-Relu activation instead of Sigmoid
+Gauss activation instead of Sigmoid